Naga National Council: Demand for autonomy

+Talks with the Bordoloi subcommittee

-In 1947, the Bardoloi sub-committee came to Kohima for discussions with the Naga leaders.
+In 1947, the Bordoloi subcommittee of the Constituent Assembly came to Kohima for discussions with the Naga leaders.
 The Kohima Central Council of NNC was reluctant to nominate a person for co-option to the Bordoloi subcommittee.
-The Bardoloi subcommittee was constituted with Mayangnokcha Ao as a member, but he did not accept the position.
+The Bordoloi subcommittee was constituted with Mayangnokcha Ao as a member, but he did not accept the position.
 Hence, Aliba was taken in his place.

 When the subcommittee reached Kohima, NNC did not have a permanent president.
-The committee had received a list of organizations to be interviewed by Pawsey, the deputy subcommissioner, Pawsey.
-However, Pawsey had left Kohima shortly before the arrival of the subcommittee, on an investigation into a headhunting report received from the unadministered area.
+The committee had received a list of organizations to be interviewed from the deputy commissioner Pawsey, but Pawsey himself was away.
 Kevichüsa Angami, the senior extra assistant commissioner at Kohima, acted as the guardian angel of the NNC.

 The secretary of the subcommittee observed:

 The non-Naga groups of Dimapur were also presented before the subcommittee, and spoke against the NNC.
 The subcommittee did not visit the other subdivision, Mokokchung.
 The Bordoloi report was vetoed by the Angami member, Kezehol, but accepted by the Sema member, Khetloushe.
 Khetloushe replaced Kezehol, when the latter resigned during the last meeting of the subcommittee.
-The Bordoloi subcommittee concluded that "many of them (Naga leaders) were inclined to take moderate views on the lines of the original resolution passed at Wokha, but in view of the intrasigence of certain other members, probably of the Angami group, they were prevented from doing so."
+The Bordoloi subcommittee concluded that "many of them (Naga leaders) were inclined to take moderate views on the lines of the original resolution passed at Wokha, but in view of the intransigence of certain other members, probably of the Angami group, they were prevented from doing so."